Callasaurus/Full-stack-deployed-shoppinglist/README.md

 - React
 - JavaScript
 - CSS
+- Node.js
+- Express
+- SQL
 - Deployment
 - Netlify (front end)
 - Render (back end)

 # Deployed online:

-Try it yourself (give it a bit of time to load - it will initially be blank while things boot up)
+Try it yourself (give it a bit of time to load - it will initially be blank while things boot up).
+If you dele
 - https://callas-shopping-list.netlify.app/

 # App demo